DevSuzzy/ONLINE-BOOK-STORE/README.md

 ###  Overview

-the Online Bookstore API is a backend solution designed to facilitate the management of an online bookstore.
+the Online Bookstore API is a backend solution it is designed to facilitate the management of an online bookstore.
 It allows users to view available books, add new books to the store, update book details, delete books from the inventory, and search for books by UUID.
-The API is built using Java with the Spring Boot framework, providing a robust and scalable solution for bookstore management.
+The API is built using Java with the Spring Boot framework, it provides a robust and scalable solution for bookstore management.
 Authentication is implemented using JSON Web Tokens (JWT) with Spring Security to secure access to the API endpoints.